-In order to ascertain the correct VAT treatment of the supply of a transportation service, the vendor must consider the nature of the service and the requirements of the relevant provisions of the VAT Act.
+In order to ascertain the correct VAT treatment of the supply of international transport services, the vendor must consider the nature of the service and the requirements of the relevant provisions of the VAT Act.
 A detailed discussion of the applicable provisions of the VAT Act which are relevant to the supplies of transport services is set out below.